Nanolx/NanoDroid/README.md

 #### NanoDroid-Overlay

-The `nanodroid-overlay` script handles the pseudo-debloat feature (Magisk-only)
+The `nanodroid-overlay` script handles the debloat feature

+  * pseudo-debloat applications in Magisk Mode
+  * force-debloat applications in System Mode
-  * show the list of pseudo-debloated apps
+  * show the list of debloated apps
+  * show the lits of non-debloated apps
-  * add or remove apps from the list of pseudo-debloated apps
+  * add or remove apps from the list of debloated apps

-  * Full details on the Pseudo Debloat feature [> Details](doc/PseudoDebloat.md)
   * Full details on the NanoDroid-Overlay Script [> Details](doc/NanoDroidOverlay.md)

 #### NanoDroid-Prop